2012 Talodi Antonov An-26 crash: Investigation

 An official with Sudan's Civil Aviation Authority said that bad weather was responsible for the crash.
 The official news agency of Sudan, SUNA, also said the crash happened "due to the bad weather conditions".
 Minister of Information Ahmed Bilal Osman also added that the plane was attempting to land in bad weather conditions in Talodi, as seasonal heavy rains left the pilots with "zero visibility," when it crashed into a mountain.

-Rebel spokesman Arnu Ngutulu Lodi denied that his rebel forces were involved with the crash, which happened outside of rebel territory.
+Two days after the accident, rebels officially announced their role in shooting down the aircraft.
+Later, rebel spokesman Arnu Ngutulu Lodi denied that his rebel forces were involved with the crash, which happened outside of rebel territory.

 Two days after the crash, on 21 August, Sudan Civil Aviation Authority (CAA) chief Mohammad Abdul-Aziz tendered his resignation to the President of Sudan Omar al-Bashir.
 However, President Bashir rejected his resignation, urging the chief to continue a newly approved program of reforms to the development and supervision of the CAA.

 On 24 August, the local government reported the flight recorders have been found and recovered from the crash site.

+Official investigation confirmed that visibility was low at the time of the accident due to poor weather and low clouds.
+It was therefore concluded that the accident was "the consequence of a controlled flight into terrain after the crew descended too low."